Vendors

 Local

-We invite local authors to reserve a booth in the Authors’ section, where they can engage with Fair visitors, share their work, and offer their books for sale.
+We invite local authors to reserve a free booth in the Authors’ section, where they can engage with Fair visitors, share their work, and offer their books for sale.
 It’s a great opportunity to connect with readers and be part of a cherished community tradition.

 Consignors